ilenejohnson/Post-Export/readme.md

-# Post Export
+# Select Post Export

-Post Export is a WordPress plugin that permits users to select individual posts for export.
+Select Post Export is a WordPress plugin that permits users to select individual posts for export.
 The user can then take the exported file and import the posts into another WordPress installation using the usual WordPress import function.

 ## Installation